Anna-cell/mimeco/doc/Global_usage/Global_usage.rst

 ``sampling_data`` pandas dataframe.
 The optional argument
 \``retrieve_data can be set to:

- - **“all”**, where the whole sampling matrix is returned in a second variable
+ - **“all”**, where the whole sampling matrix is returned in a second variable.

  - **“selection”** where the a pandas dataframe of the sampling of selected crossfed metabolites transport reactions and both organisms biomass reactions is returned.